Showing posts with label me. Show all posts

 Graffitist caught in action at Gram's Diner.

-I woke up earlier than usual today for it was my turn to drive the dentist to her duty.
+I woke up earlier than usual today for it was my turn to drive daughter# 3- the dentist- to her duty.
 Going to the hospital was a breeze but coming back was not.
-It is the town fiesta tomorrow in my adopted-third-world-town in Cavite so traffic snarls were expected.
-I greeted Ethan when I got back and gave him some crinkles that I bought in Becky's Kitchen.
+It will be the town fiesta tomorrow in my adopted-third-world-town in Cavite so traffic snarls were expected.
+I greeted Ethan when I got back and gave him some crinkles that I bought at Becky's Kitchen.
 I proceeded to the basement and turned on my desktop.

 Mom!
 I can't open the door to your bedroom.
 Something clicked and now the doorknob is loose!
 It won't budge! daughter # 2 - the teacher- said.
 Ethan is inside and can't get out.